IDPetrov93/Second-Mind/FOUNDING_PRINCIPLES.md

 ---

-## 3. Decisions over Generation
+## 3. Knowledge over Generation
-Correct decisions matter more than output volume.
+Knowledge matter more than output volume.

 ---